safari2345/portfolio_tracker/README.md

   - Sharpe ratio
 - Benchmarks portfolio performance against the S&P 500 (`^GSPC`)
 - Visualizes cumulative growth of $1 invested in the portfolio vs. the S&P 500
-- Displays the most recent raw price data in an interactive table

 ## Demo Portfolio